DevOps-Represent/terraform-workshop/workshop-content/06-deploy-update-destroy.md

 _If you want to destroy your prod stack just update the name of the tfvars file from `config/dev.tfvars` to `config/prod.tfvars`_

-Remember to also delete the Cloudformation stack holding your remote state setup- after emptying your state bucket, delete the `devops-girls-terraform-workshop` from the Cloudformation console.
+Remember to also delete the Cloudformation stack holding your remote state setup- after emptying your state bucket, delete the `devops-represent-terraform-workshop` from the Cloudformation console.

 ## [NEXT SECTION - Summary 👉🏽](07-summary.md)